namithadeshpande/Credit-Card-Fraud-Detection/README.md

 Details of the dataset include the following:
 * 284,807 transactions that occurred in the span of two days.
 * 492 transactions are fraudulent transactions

+# Project Objectives
+Our primary goal is to analyze the given credit card dataset using different data mining and machine learning algorithms to detect fraudulent credit card transactions.
+This involves modeling past credit card transactions with the knowledge of the ones that were actually fraudulent.
+This model is then used to identify whether a new transaction is fraudulent or not.
+Our objective is to detect 100% of the fraudulent transactions while minimizing the incorrect fraud classifications.